acepag/AP---Code-Institute---Individual-Project-2025-/README.md

 10.) 🚀 Next Steps / Future Enhancements:
 _____________________________________________________________________________________________________________________________________________

-Although this project is complete, potential extensions include:
+While the current project successfully meets its objectives, there are several opportunities to expand its scope, deepen insights, and enhance functionality.

+Future improvements could include:

 🔹 Machine Learning Models
-Predict revenue based on publisher, genre, and release year.
+- Predict revenue based on publisher, genre, and release year.

 🔹 Sentiment Analysis
-Analyse user reviews (App Store / Google Play) to correlate player sentiment with revenue.
+- Analyse user reviews (App Store / Google Play) to correlate player sentiment with revenue.

 🔹 Time-Series Forecasting
-Predict revenue growth trends for top games.
+- Predict revenue growth trends for top games.

 🔹 Interactive Dashboards
-Build dashboards in Power BI, Tableau, or Plotly Dash for dynamic exploration.
+- Build dashboards in Power BI, Tableau, or Plotly Dash for dynamic exploration.

 🔹 Multi-dataset merging
-Combine with advertising data, player spending habits, or global downloads for deeper insights.
+- Combine with advertising data, player spending habits, or global downloads for deeper insights.

 These enhancements could transform the project into a full analytics case study.

 11.) 📬 Contact:
 _____________________________________________________________________________________________________________________________________________

-If you’d like to discuss the work or explore collaborations:
+If you have any questions, feedback, or would like to discuss this project further, feel free to reach out:

 GitHub: https://github.com/acepag